caiocvelasco/project03-docker-dbt-DuckDB-from-postgres-to-s3-parquet/README.md

 Make sure to inclue a .gitignore file with the following information:

-*.pyc          (to ignore python bytecode files)
+* *.pyc          (to ignore python bytecode files)
-.env           (to ignore sensitive information, such as database credentials) data/          (to ignore CSV files) s3_stuff/      (to ignore S3 Access Keys and Credentials) old_stuff/
+* .env           (to ignore sensitive information, such as database credentials)
+* data/          (to ignore CSV files)
+* s3_stuff/      (to ignore S3 Access Keys and Credentials)
+* old_stuff/

 ### Environment Variables
-The .gitignore file, ignores the ´.env´ file for security reasons.
+The .gitignore file, ignores the `.env` file for security reasons.
 However, since this is just for educational purposes, follow the step below to include it in your project.
 If you do not include it, the docker will not work.

 Create a `.env` file in the project root with the following content: